 Sonrai's Crown Jewel Monitor baselines IAM and trust relationships directly to resources like data stores to detect changes in permissions previously baselined or accepted by the appropriate team members (e.g. cloud security architecture team).
 Alerts notify of deviations from the accepted baseline, flagging any changes that might introduce risk or that could be used maliciously that the security team may be unaware.
 The Sonrai graph allows for quick investigating of the changes.
 More importantly, Crown Jewel Monitor than maps the real activity from audit data to baseline behavior of identities and their access patterns to a resource that could indicate an attack.

 No one solution solves security in public cloud.
-Modern applications use 3rd party software components that extend the functionality of AWS platforms.
+Modern applications use third-party software components that extend the functionality of AWS platforms.
 These components are not monitored by the cloud provider’s APIs, making it complicated to understand the full set of permissions an identity has and what data is possibly exposed by those permissions.

 AWS security tools also provide exceptional value in the way of indicator and threat detection.
 Sonrai's integration with Amazon GuardDuty collects and analyzes the entire library of findings reported by GuardDuty.
 When a GuardDuty finding is received by Sonrai Security, the entire finding, as reported by AWS, is saved as “metadata” attached to the corresponding resource node in the Sonrai platform.
-Additionally, new findings will be alerted by the Sonrai platform across all connected accounts in a multi-account AWS deployment and placed into swimlanes and correlated with all other findings for that application and stage of development sending them to the correct team.
+Additionally, new findings will be alerted by the Sonrai platform across all connected accounts in a multi-account AWS deployment and placed into swimlanes, correlated with all other findings for that application and stage of development sending them to the correct team.

 Security teams and architecture oversight often slow down the modern development cycle.
-We learned years ago fixing the vulnerabilities in code before deploying it was cheaper and more effective than fixing them in production we need to learn this lesson in new public cloud deployments as well.
-Code is now your infrastructure, IAM, data and application security.
+We learned years ago fixing the vulnerabilities in code before deploying it was cheaper and more effective than fixing them in production.
+We need to learn this lesson in new public cloud deployments as well.
+Code is now your infrastructure, IAM, data, and application security.

 While outside the scope of this report, we believe everything should be automated.
-To enable this, the Sonrai platform enables everything from provisioning, configuration, alerting, and remediation via APIs to remove as few humans from the process as possible.
+To enable this, the Sonrai platform enables everything from provisioning, configuration, alerting, and remediation via APIs to remove as few people from the process as possible.